schmouk/CppRandLib/README.md

 ---
-### Xoroshiro256  - 2^256 periodicity
+### Xoroshiro256  --  2^256 periodicity

 **Xoroshiro256** implements the *xoroshiro256*** version of the Scrambled Linear Pseudorandom Number Generators algorithm proposed by David Blackman and Sebastiano Vigna in [10].
 This xoroshiro linear transformation updates cyclically two words of a 4 integers state array.
 The base xoroshiro linear transformation is obtained combining a rotation, a shift, and again a rotation.
 It also applies a double multiplication as the scrambler model before outputing values.
 Internal state and output values are coded on 64 bits.

 It offers a medium period of value 2^256 - i.e. 1.16e+77 - with short computation time and 4 integers 64-bits coded memory consumption.
 It escapes the zeroland at a very fast pace (about 10 loops) and offers jump-ahead feature.
 Notice: the 256 version of the algorithm has shown close repeats flaws, with a bad Hamming weight near zero as explained by the authors in [10] and explained in [xoshiro-repeat-flaws.html](https://www.pcg-random.org/posts/xoshiro-repeat-flaws.html).

-### Xoroshiro512  - 2^512 periodicity
+### Xoroshiro512  --  2^512 periodicity

 **Xoroshiro512** implements the *xoroshiro512*** version of the Scrambled Linear Pseudorandom Number Generators algorithm proposed by David Blackman and Sebastiano Vigna in[10].
-This xoroshiro linear transformation updates cyclically two words of a 8 integers state array.
+This xoroshiro linear transformation updates cyclically two words of an 8 integers state array.
 The base xoroshiro linear transformation is obtained combining a rotation, a shift, and again a rotation.
 It also applies a double multiplication as the scrambler model before outputing values.
 Internal state and output values are coded on 64 bits.

 It offers a medium period of value 2^512 - i.e. 1.34e+154 - with short computation time and 4 integers 64-bits coded memory consumption.
 It escapes the zeroland at a very fast pace (about 30 loops) and offers jump-ahead feature.

-### Xoroshiro1024  - 2^1,024 periodicity
+### Xoroshiro1024  --  2^1,024 periodicity

 **Xoroshiro** implements the *xoroshiro1024*** version of the Scrambled Linear Pseudorandom Number Generators algorithm proposed by David Blackman and Sebastiano Vigna in[10].
 This xoroshiro linear transformation updates cyclically two words of a 16 integers state array and a 4 bits index.
 The base xoroshiro linear transformation is obtained combining a rotation, a shift, and again a rotation.
 It also applies a double multiplication as the scrambler model before outputing values.
 Internal state and output values are coded on 64 bits.

 It offers a medium period of value 2^1,024 - i.e. 1.80e+308 - with short computation time and 4 integers 64-bits coded memory consumption.
 It escapes the zeroland at a fast pace (about 100 loops) and offers jump-ahead feature.